merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 ## Generating an anvi'o genomes storage

-An anvi'o *genomes storage* is a special database that stores information about genomes.
-A genomes storage can be generated only from *external* genomes, only from *internal* genomes, or it can contain both types.
+A {% include ARTIFACT name="genomes-storage-db" text="genomes storage" %} is a special anvi'o database that stores information about genomes.
+A genomes storage can be generated only from {% include ARTIFACT name="external-genomes" %}, only from {% include ARTIFACT name="internal-genomes" %}, or a combination of both.
 Before we go any further, here are some definitions to clarify things:

 * **An external genome** is anything you have in a FASTA file format (i.e., a genome you have downloaded from NCBI, or obtained through any other way).

-* **An internal genome** is any *genome bin* you stored in an anvi'o collection at the end of your metagenomic analysis (if you are not familiar with the anvi'o metagenomic workflow please take a look at [this post]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %})).

-{:.notice}
-**Converting FASTA files into anvi'o contigs databases**: Working with *internal* genomes is quite straightforward since you already have an anvi'o contigs and an anvi'o profile database for them.
-But if all you have is a bunch of FASTA files, this workflow will require you to convert each of them into an anvi'o contigs database.
-There is a lot of information about how to create an anvi'o contigs database [here]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}/#anvi-gen-contigs-database), but if you feel lazy, you can also use the script `anvi-script-FASTA-to-contigs-db`, which requires a single parameter: the FASTA file path.
-Power users should consider taking a [look at the code](https://github.com/meren/anvio/blob/master/sandbox/anvi-script-FASTA-to-contigs-db#L50), and create their own batch script with improvements on those lines based on their needs (for instance, increasing the number of threads when running HMMs, etc).
-Also, you may want to run `anvi-run-ncbi-cogs` on your contigs database to annotate your genes.
+Which means, you will need to convert each of your FASTA file into an anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} first using the program {% include PROGRAM name="anvi-gen-contigs-database" %}.
+Please read the {% include ARTIFACT name="contigs-db" %} artifact to make sure you populate your contigs database with most useful information (such as annotating your genes with functions, and so on).

+* **An internal genome** is any *genome bin* you stored in an anvi'o {% include ARTIFACT name="collection" %} (after binning and/or refining genomes from metagenomes in anvi'o).
+Working with *internal* genomes is quite straightforward since you already have an anvi'o contigs and an anvi'o profile database for them, but don't worry if you are reading this tutorial and this does not yet make sense to you.

-You can create a new anvi'o genomes storage using the program `anvi-gen-genomes-storage`, which will require you to provide descriptions of genomes to be included in this storage.
+You can create a new anvi'o genomes storage using the program {% include PROGRAM name="anvi-gen-genomes-storage" %}, which will require you to provide descriptions of genomes to be included in this storage.
 File formats for external genome and internal genome descriptions differ slightly.
 For instance, this is an example `--external-genomes` file:

 |name|contigs_db_path|
 |:--|:--|